Gothic (video game): Plot

-The player takes control of an unnamed prisoner who has just been thrown inside the mining colony.
-The exposition does not specify the crime for which he was convicted prior to the games' events.
-Before being sent in, the player receives a letter which he is tasked to deliver to the Order of the Magicians of Fire, which is stationed inside of the Old Camp.
-After getting the chance to talk with the magicians, the protagonist learns that Xardas, the head of the Fire Mages who is supposed to receive the letter, deserted in order to study black magic.
+An unnamed prisoner, called the hero, is thrown inside the mining colony, tasked to deliver a letter to the Order of the Magicians of Fire, which is stationed inside of the Old Camp.
+After getting the chance to talk with the magicians, the hero learns that Xardas, the head of the Fire Mages who is supposed to receive the letter, has deserted in order to study black magic.

-After joining one of the three camps, the protagonist ends up aiding the Sect Camp prepare the invocation of their god, the Sleeper, which they believe will show them the way to escape the colony.
-During the ritual the members have a vague vision and Y'Berion, the leader of the Brotherhood who performed the ritual, collapses after getting in contact with the Sleeper.
+After joining one of the three camps, the hero aids the Sect Camp prepare the invocation of the Sleeper, which they believe will show them the way to escape the colony.
+During the ritual, the members have a vague vision, and Y'Berion, the leader of the Brotherhood who performed the ritual, collapses after contacting the Sleeper.
 In the vision, the sect members are shown the way to an old Orc cemetery.
 A guru and a few templars, together with the hero, set off towards the indicated place.
-Once there, however, the templars die fighting the Orcs they meet, and only the guru and the protagonist survive.
+Once there, the templars die fighting the Orcs they meet, and only the guru and the hero survive.
 After searching the entire underground complex the two fail to find anything.
-The guru then goes insane and starts accusing the hero that it is because of him that the Sleeper refuses to reveal himself, and attempts to kill the protagonist.
+The guru goes insane and attempts to kill the hero, accusing him of being the reason that the Sleeper refuses to reveal himself.